mkiser/WTFJHT/_wtf-is/pardon.md

 ---

-### Notable Pardons by President Donald Trump and President Joe Biden

-Presidential pardons are a significant aspect of executive authority in the United States, often sparking considerable public interest and debate.
-Both Presidents Donald Trump and Joe Biden have exercised this power, granting clemency in various notable cases.

----

 ### **Notable Pardons by President Donald Trump**

 During his tenure from 2017 to 2021, President Trump issued several high-profile pardons: